mid-kid/CakeHax/Readme.md

 ### Bigger payloads

 CakeHax by default has a size limit for payloads.
 This is because entry points have size restrictions.
-To get around this problem, CakeHax comes with a small (a bit more than 7KB) payload, that loads a bigger payload from the SD card.
+To get around this problem, CakeHax comes with a small-ish (a bit more than 7KB) payload, that loads a bigger payload from the SD card.
 To use this feature, replace `launcher` with `bigpayload` when calling the makefile, and use dd with a seek of 272.
 Please note that some changes will be made to your environment (see [this](https://github.com/mid-kid/CakeHax/blob/master/source/payload/start.s#L8) and [this](https://github.com/mid-kid/CakeHax/blob/master/source/payload/main.c#L35)).
 This environment is mostly identical to the LauncherTemplate.dat's environment.